There is magic in the air.

 Because, if it wasn’t for the darkness, I could not appreciate the light.

-My Sunday thoughts in 200 words or less.
+My random thoughts in 200 words or less.

-As always, I think of my friends in Australia during these times of year.
-Happy Winter Solstice to you!
+To my friends in Australia, Happy Winter Solstice to you!